-We have continued to deliver for the members of the Plan.
+We have continued to deliver for the members of the Plan despite volatility in capital markets with concerns focused on high inflation, interest rates and global economic growth.

-In May 2022 the RMG Section's triennial actuarial valuation as at 31 March 2021 was completed which resulted in an increase in the surplus from the 2018 valuation of £132 million to £661 million.
+In May 2022 the RMG Section's triennial actuarial valuation as at 31st March 2021 was completed which resulted in an increase in the surplus from the 2018 valuation of £132 million to £661 million.
+The Section remains fully funded at 31st March 2023.